microsoft/Olive/README.md

 pre-commit run --all-files
 ```

-Everytime, you make a git commit after the above, the hooks will automatically point out issues in code for changed files and fix them if possible.
+Everytime you make a git commit, the hooks will automatically point out issues in code for changed files and fix them if possible.

 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.